miahanhnguyen/TikTok-engagement-prediction/README.md

 - Provide data-driven strategies to enhance TikTok content performance.

 ## 📌 Thought process steps
-1. Define Project Scope & Key Questions
+**1. Define Project Scope & Key Questions**
 - Identify the main objectives and research questions.
+**2.Determine Required Variables**
-- Working out the necessary variables that are required for subsequent visualisation, graph, relationships, statistics
+- Select relevant variables for visualizations, relationships, and statistical analysis.
+**3.Dataset Exploration & Preprocessing**
-- Dataset overview to understand data type of each column
+- Examine the dataset to understand the data types of each column.
-- Convert and unify the data type in each column accordingly
+- Standardise and convert data types as needed.
-- Drop columns with > 70% missing values or unnecessary columns for subsequent analysis
+- Remove columns with more than 70% missing values or those irrelevant to the analysis.
-- Missing value imputation (mean, median, mode or 0)
+- Handle missing values using appropriate imputation methods (mean, median, mode, or zero).
-- View statistics of each variable, histogram or bar plot for distribution
+- Generate summary statistics and visualize distributions using histograms or bar plots.
-- Handle outliers if necessary
+- Identify and address outliers if necessary.
-- Sentiment analysis:
+**4. Sentiment analysis**
-    + Clean word string (remove special characters, etc.)
+- Clean text data (remove special characters, etc.).
-    + Using python package to count sentiment score for further assessment
+- Compute sentiment scores using Python libraries.
+- Visualise text data through
-    + Plotting bar chart for word frequency
+  + Bar charts for word frequency.
-    + Plotting word cloud/ bubble graph for visualisation
+  + Word clouds or bubble graphs for keyword emphasis.
-    + Can do prediction of sentiment score based on engagement metrics such as like, share, comments, play etc.
-    + Plot feature importance or shap score (shap package) to examine in what direction each factor impact the sentiment score?
-- Engagement prediction:
+- Explore the relationship between sentiment and engagement (likes, shares, comments, play count).
+- Use SHAP scores to assess the impact and direction of each factor on sentiment scores.
+**5.Engagement prediction**
-    + Calculate engagement score: (like + share + comment)/ follow (or view) * 100
+- Compute engagement score: (like + share + comment)/ follow (or view) * 100
-    + Use ML Regression method to predict how other factors such as hashtags, sentiment score, mention, number of followers, account popularity, likes, video duration, kind of music use impact the engagement rate
+- Use ML Regression method to predict how other factors such as hashtags, sentiment score, mention, number of followers, account popularity, likes, video duration, kind of music use impact the engagement rate
-    + What model would show best evaluation metrics: F1-score, recall, precision, ROC-AUC
+- Or categorise engagement score according to quantiles and use ML Classifier method to assess the above factors.
+- Evaluate models using F1-score, recall, precision, and ROC-AUC.
-    + Can do model tuning to improve the performance
+- Perform hyperparameter tuning to improve model performance.
-    + Feature importance to examine which factors account for the majority of the prediction, in what direction
+- Analyse feature importance to identify the most influential factors and their impact direction.